react-boilerplate/react-boilerplate/docs/js/redux.md

 You don't need to do it by hand, a `container` generator will generate everything that's necessary.

-A `mode` argument can be one of these two values:
+A `mode` argument can be one of these two constants (import them from `utils/constants`):

-- `restart-on-remount` (default value)—starts a reducer when a component is being mounted and removes it in `componentWillUnmount` for improved performance;
+- `RESTART_ON_REMOUNT` (default value)—starts a reducer when a component is being mounted and removes it in `componentWillUnmount` for improved performance;
-- `daemon`—starts a reducer on component mount and never removes it.
+- `DAEMON`—starts a reducer on component mount and never removes it.

 ## Removing redux